stand-art/jaxn/README.md

 #### Strings

-* Allow single-quoted strings, e.g. `'This is a "single-quote" string.
+* Add single-quoted strings, e.g. `'This is a "single-quote" string.
 No really, it is!'`.
 * Add new escape sequences `\'`, `\v`, `\0` and `\u{X...}`.
-* Allow concatenation of strings like `"Hello," + " world!"`.
+* Add multiline strings with no escape sequences.
-* TODO: Raw strings, i.e. strings that can span multiple lines without interpretation of escape sequences.
+* Add concatenation of strings like `"Hello," + " world!"`.

 #### Date / Time